sgmurphy/wordpress-plugins/uk-cookie-consent/readme.txt

 9. Enable/disable your consent banner with a single click within WordPress.
 Easily control whether or not the Auto Blocker is enabled.

 == Changelog ==

+= 3.2.3 =
+* Updated the Custom Blocking Map functionality to better handle domains.

 = 3.2.2 =
 * Updated the Custom Blocking Map functionality to correctly output the entered domains in their correct categories.